Moore v. Regents of the University of California: Background

 John Moore first visited UCLA Medical Center on October 5, 1976, after he was diagnosed with hairy cell leukemia.
-Physician and cancer researcher David Golde took samples of Moore's blood, bone marrow, and other bodily fluids to confirm the diagnosis and recommended a splenectomy because of the potentially fatal amount of swelling in Moore's spleen.
-Moore signed a written consent form, authorizing the procedure.
-It said the hospital could "dispose of any severed tissue or member by cremation", and his spleen was removed by surgeons, who were not named as defendants, at UCLA Medical Center.
+Physician and cancer researcher David Golde took samples of Moore's blood, bone marrow, and other bodily fluids to confirm the diagnosis, and also recommended a splenectomy because of the potentially fatal amount of swelling in Moore's spleen.
+Moore signed a written consent form authorizing the procedure that said that the hospital could "dispose of any severed tissue or member by cremation".
+His spleen was thereafter removed by surgeons, who were not named as defendants, at UCLA Medical Center.

 Moore's blood profile returned to normal after only a few days, and further examination of his spleen led Golde to discover that Moore's blood cells were unique in that they produced a protein that stimulated the growth of white blood cells, which help to protect the body from infections.

-Moore moved to Seattle, Washington, after his surgery and returned to the UCLA Medical Center for follow-up visits with Golde several times, between 1976 and 1983.
+Moore moved to Seattle, Washington after his surgery and returned to the UCLA Medical Center for follow-up visits with Golde several times, between 1976 and 1983.
 After a few years of traveling back to Los Angeles to see Golde and to have samples taken of bone marrow, blood, and semen, Moore asked about transferring his care to a doctor closer to home.
 In response, Golde offered to cover the expense of Moore's airfare and accommodations in Los Angeles, and Moore agreed to continue.

 In 1983, Moore became suspicious about a new consent form he was asked to sign that said, "I (do, do not) voluntarily grant to the University of California all rights I, or my heirs, may have in any cell line or any other potential product which might be developed from the blood and/or bone marrow obtained from me".
-Moore initially signed the consent but refused at later visits and eventually gave the form to an attorney, who then discovered a patent on Moore's cell line, dubbed "Mo", which had been issued to the regents of UCLA in 1984.
+Moore initially agreed to the consent form but at later visits refused and eventually gave the form to an attorney, who then discovered a patent on Moore's cell line, dubbed "Mo", that had been issued to the regents of UCLA in 1984.
 It named Golde and his research assistant as the inventors.
-Under an agreement with Genetics Institute, Golde became a paid consultant and acquired the rights to 75,000 shares of common stock in the patent.
-Genetics Institute also agreed to pay Golde and the regents at least $330,000 over three years, in exchange for exclusive access to the materials and research performed on the cell line and products derived from it.